Herring gull

 Where can they be found?

-Hard to miss, easily attracted by a bag of chips!
+Hard to miss at the coast, easily attracted by a bag of chips!

 Did you know...
 It can take four years for a herring gull to get their adult plumage.
 When they feel threatened, they will use a "dive-bomb" defense mechanism.